Open a PDF version to print this topic

 Eczema-prone skin is more likely to get infected and this will make the eczema worse.
 Infected eczema will not improve with your usual treatments.
 It can be weepy, crusty or have pus-filled blisters.
 It can be a small patch or cover a large area of skin.

-If you think your eczema is infected, see your doctor as soon as possible.
+If you think your eczema is infected, see your general practice team as soon as possible.
 They may prescribe a short treatment with antibiotics, which should clear the infection.

-If you get skin infections often, it may help to add an antiseptic into your bath using Oilatum Plus or QV Flare Up.
-They're quite expensive, an inexpensive option is to have a bleach bath.
+If you often get skin infections, it may help to add an antiseptic to your bath using Oilatum Plus or QV Flare Up.
+They are quite expensive.
+An inexpensive option is to have a bleach bath.

 If you have showers rather than baths, add a gel like Microshield to your soap substitute twice a week to prevent infections.

-If you have severe eczema that is not responding well to treatment, your GP may refer you to the Christchurch Hospital Dermatology Department, where you will be seen as an outpatient by a doctor who specialises in skin conditions (a dermatologist).
+If you have severe eczema that is not responding well to treatment, your general practice team may refer you to a Hospital Dermatology Department.
+There you will be seen as an outpatient by a doctor who specialises in skin conditions (a dermatologist).

 If you prefer, you can pay to see a private dermatologist.
-Find a private dermatologist on Healthpoint.
+You can find a private dermatologist on Healthpoint.

 Written by HealthInfo clinical advisers.
-Page created August 2021.
+Last reviewed February 2025.

 Review key: HICOD-326084